firstrally/node-firstrally/README.md

 FirstRally.DataBatch.create "coinbase/usd/btc", moment().subtract(1, "day"), moment(), (error, body) ->
   if !error?
-    # body contains a batch_file_id which you can then check the status of the data batch,
+    # body contains an id of the data batch which you can used to check the
-    # and download the file if the batch succeeded in processing.
+    # status of the data batch and download the file once it has finished processing.
+    # See DataBatch.status() for more information.
 ```

 **CAUTION:** Requesting a data batch will subtract the price of that data batch from your account when successfully processed.
 Currently there is no mechanism to provide you a price quote via the API before accepting the charge, so call this function at your own risk.
 You will receive an error response from the server if your account does not have enough available credit.

-To download a successfully processed batch file, perform the following:
+To download a successfully processed batch file, perform the following.
+Note that the API differs slightly here in that you’ll receive a single response object that you can then stream.
+See BatchFile.download() for more details.

 ```
 fs = require "fs"

-batch_file_id = 23 # assume the batch file id is 23
+# Assume the batch file is 23.
+You can get the batch file's id
+# by calling DataBatch.status()
+batch_file_id = 23

-FirstRally.BatchFile.download batch_file_id, (error, stream) ->
+FirstRally.BatchFile.download batch_file_id, (response) ->
-  if !error?
-    out = fs.createWriteStream("data_file.json.tar.gz")
-    stream.pipe(out)
+  response.on 'error', (err) ->
+    console.log(err)
+  .pipe(fs.createWriteStream("data_file.json.gz"))
 ```

-TODO: The above hasn’t been implemented yet.

 ## API Methods